Maximize Your Indoor Cannabis Yields – 9 Easy Steps

 Most people want to toss a grow light in a grow tent and call it a day.
 I can’t blame them, cannabis is only a plant, right?
 When you’re growing cannabis indoors and trying to maximize your yields, that’s unfortunately not the case.

-The good news is as long as you have a few minutes to read my eight easy steps to maximizing indoor cannabis yields, your chance of success will significantly increase.
+The good news is as long as you have a few minutes to read my nine easy steps to maximizing indoor cannabis yields, your chance of success will significantly increase.

 Step 1: Optimize Your Growing Environment

 Before I get to the more effective methods, I have to make sure you know about these basics first.
 If your cannabis plants are stressed due to environmental factors being out of whack, your yields will surely be affected.
 Bringing those factors back in line will help you maximize your indoor cannabis yields before you even start the more significant methods.

 Cannabis seeds grow best at 78 degrees Fahrenheit.
 After the seedling stage, 72 to 76 degrees Fahrenheit is more appropriate.
 If you’re using CO2, you can allow your grow tent temperature to increase up to 85 degrees Fahrenheit.

 Cannabis plants in the seedling and vegetative phase grow best with 60% to 70% humidity.
 Cannabis plants in the flowering phase grow best with 40% to 60% humidity.

 Get yourself a humidifier that’s large enough that you don’t have to refill it every few hours.
 Also ensure it has a setting for different humidity levels.